Leukemia - Cancer of the Blood

 Remission refers to the temporary or permanent absence of detectable signs and symptoms of leukemia.
 Achieving remission is a major goal of leukemia treatment, as it indicates that the leukemia cells have been reduced to undetectable levels or eliminated completely.
 The likelihood of achieving remission and the length of remission vary depending on the type of leukemia and the individual's response to treatment.

 There are two types of remission in leukemia: complete remission (CR) and partial remission (PR).
 Complete remission means that no signs or symptoms of leukemia are present and the bone marrow contains less than 5% leukemia cells.
-Partial remission means that the bone marrow contains between 5% and 25% leukemia cells and there is a decrease in the number of leukemia cells in the blood and/or bone marrow.
+Partial remission means that the bone marrow contains between 5% and 25% of leukemia cells and there is a decrease in the number of leukemia cells in the blood and/or bone marrow.

 Achieving remission is an important milestone in leukemia treatment, but it does not mean that the disease is cured.
 After remission is achieved, further treatment is usually necessary to maintain remission or prevent relapse.
 This may include maintenance therapy, which involves lower doses of chemotherapy or other treatments given over an extended period of time.